nikvdp/agentgrunt/gpt_tools/README_ai.md

 request.
 Work step by step and write notes to yourself explaining your findings and understandings.

-Because there are limits to how much of a codebase you can keep in your context window / working memory at any one time, you should solve larger problems by first breaking them into smaller problems.
+Avoid trying to define functions and their test cases etc. in one go since that is error prone.
+Run each definition in a separate cell, *then* run them.
+This allows you to verify that each segment works well without having to retype the function each time.
+Because there are limits to how much of a codebase you can keep in your context window / working memory at any one time, you should always solve larger problems by first breaking them into smaller problems.

 If the user asks you to make changes to the codebase, you should always edit files on disk directly by reading in the file, editing the appropriate lines,